 "Delaware vs. New York Governing Law," The Harvard Law School Forum on Corporate Governance and Financial Regulation, January 2, 2014

-"Out of Context — Delaware Clarifies on 'Weak' Fairness Options," Kirkland M&A Update, October 21, 2013
+"Out of Context — Delaware Clarifies on 'Weak' Fairness Options," The Harvard Law School Forum on Corporate Governance and Financial Regulation, October 29, 2013

 "Risk Oversight in China Operations," Corporate Board Member, August 2013

 "Appraisal Rights — The Next Frontier in Deal Litigation?," The Harvard Law School Forum on Corporate Governance and Financial Regulation, May 16, 2013

 NYU Law School - Negotiating Corporate Transactions, "M&A Litigation," Spring 2013, 2014 and 2015

 PLI - Delaware Law Developments 2014, Appraisal Litigation, May 2014